microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-live-event-attendee-report-recording.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the attendee report and recordings of a live event [onlineMeeting](../resources/onlinemeeting.md) object.
+Currently these two resources are exclusively available to live events.

 ## Permissions